songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - What Do Language Models Hear?
 Probing for Auditory Representations in Language Models
 - PAM: Prompting Audio-Language Models for Audio Quality Assessment
 ## duplex
+- MTR-DuplexBench: Towards a Comprehensive Evaluation of Multi-Round Conversations for Full-Duplex Speech Language Models
 - Full-Duplex-Bench-v2: A Multi-Turn Evaluation Framework for Duplex Dialogue Systems with an Automated Examiner
 ## reason
 - Can Speech LLMs Think while Listening?